Mercilon

 About Mercilon

-Mercilon is a combined contraceptive pill which contains two synthetic hormones, Ethinylestradiol and Desogestrel.
+Mercilon is a combined contraceptive pill which contains 2 synthetic hormones, ethinylestradiol and desogestrel.
 It is an effective form of contraception when used correctly.

 Mercilon contraceptive pill works in 3 ways:

-- Mercilon prevents ovulation.
-This means that no egg is released from the ovaries, which prevents fertilisation from happening.
+- Mercilon prevents ovulation: It stops an egg from being released from the ovaries, which prevents fertilisation from happening.

 - Mercilon increases the thickness of the cervical mucus.
 This makes it difficult for sperm to enter the womb.

-- Mercilon alters the womb lining, making it too thin for an egg to become implanted in the womb, if one was released from the ovaries.
+Mercilon also alters the womb lining, making it too thin for an egg to become implanted in the womb, if one was released from the ovaries.

-If you are taking the pill correctly, it can offer up to 99% protection from becoming pregnant.
+The pill is a very reliable and reversible contraceptive option.
+If you are taking it correctly, it can offer up to 99% protection from becoming pregnant.
 As the pill is only hormonal, you can get pregnant again once you stop taking the contraceptive pill.
-The pill is a very reliable and reversible contraceptive option.

 Mercilon is not suitable for all women so you should always discuss contraception options with your doctor first, to find the most suitable one for you.
 For example, Mercilon is not recommended for smokers over 35 years old, and women with a body mass index (BMI) greater than 35 kg/m2.